CompPsyUnion/motion-vote/README.md

 | `showRealTimePercent` | Show real-time percentage | true    |
 | `screenTheme`         | Big screen theme          | classic |

+### About Admin

+The first registered user is the admin with all permissions.
+Admins can assign admin roles to other users.
 ---

 ## 🔐 Security